a-schneider-fmi/balloon-operator/README.md

 * `-b balloon_param.ini` (long name `--balloon-param`): balloon parameter file (default `totex_balloon_parameters.tsv`)
 * `--parachute-param parachute_param.ini`: parachute parameter file (default `parachute_parameters.tsv`)

+The main window supports balloon performance computations and trajectory forecasts.

+A second window for live operations can be opened with a button.
+The payload status from messages is shown, a new trajectory estimation is computed each time a new message arrives, and messages can be sent to the payload, e.g. to trigger cutters.

+Support for displaying custom payload-specific data exists.
+To this end, a widget named `gui_payloadwidget_name.ui` and a matching Python module `payloadwidget_name.py` are needed, where `name` has to be replaced with the actual payload name.
+The Python module needs to have a method `setPayloadData(payload_widget, data)`
+This method will be called by `OperatorWidget` when a new message arrives with the widget instance from QUiLoader as first parameter and the message as second parameter.
+See `gui_payloadwidget_wifvos.ui` and `payloadwidget_wifvos.py` for an example.

 ## Command-line tools